 1987 Hungarian Grand Prix

-In Hungary, Palmer finished seventh overall to win the Jim Clark Trophy, with teammate Philippe Streiff ninth overall and second in class for Tyrrell’s fourth 1-2 of the year.
+In Hungary, Palmer finished seventh overall to win the Jim Clark Trophy, with teammate Philippe Streiff ninth overall and second in class for Tyrrell’s fourth one-two of the year.
 Ivan Capelli’s March was third, with the AGS of Pascal Fabre fourth.

 As for the actual race?
 Well, Nigel Mansell led the first 70 laps from pole, but five laps from the end a wheel worked itself loose, putting him out.
 That handed victory to teammate Nelson Piquet, who was joined on the podium by Ayrton Senna and Alain Prost.